-The Virginia Behavioral Health Docket Act (Virginia Code 18.2-254.3) directs the Office of the Executive Secretary of the Supreme Court of Virginia, with the assistance of the state behavioral health docket advisory committee, to develop a statewide evaluation model and conduct ongoing evaluations of the effectiveness and efficiency of all local behavioral health dockets established in accordance with the Rules of Supreme Court of Virginia.
+The Virginia Drug Treatment Court Act (Virginia Code 18.2-254.3) directs the Office of the Executive Secretary of the Supreme Court of Virginia, with the assistance of the state behavioral health dockets advisory committee, to develop a statewide evaluation model and conduct ongoing evaluations of the effectiveness and efficiency of all local behavioral health dockets established in accordance with the Rules of Supreme Court of Virginia.
 Please find attached the current annual report.